Trinity College, Cambridge: College rivalry

-Trinity College undergraduate gowns are readily distinguished from the black gowns favoured by most other Cambridge colleges.
-They are instead dark blue with black facings.
-They are expected to be worn to formal events such as formal halls and also when an undergraduate sees the Dean of the College in a formal capacity.

-Trinity students, along with those of King's and St John's, are the first to be presented to the Congregation of the Regent House at graduation.

 College Grace

 Each evening before dinner, grace is recited by the senior fellow presiding, as follows:

 If both of the two high tables are in use then the following antiphonal formula is prefixed to the main grace:

 Following the meal, the simple formula Benedicto benedicatur is pronounced.

+Punt names

+Befitting the term trinity, Trinity College punts are named after people or things related to the number three, such as Bronze (award for third place), Codon (which has three nucleotides) and Wise Monkey.
+In 2023, the launch of the punt Charles marked the coronation of alumnus Charles III.